Fall Soup Recipes

 • Use Fresh Ginger: Fresh ginger gives cleaner flavor than ground

-• Roast the Squash Well: Deep color equals deeper flavor
+• Roast the Squash Well: Roast squash cut-side down for deeper caramelization and richer flavor

 • Grate Ginger Finely: Helps it blend smoothly